hotosm/docs/docs/dev-guide/repo-management/licensing.md

 - It allows others modify and built upon our own, even for commercial purposes, as long as they **credit us** and **license their work under the same terms as CC-BY**.
+- The current CC-BY license available would be Creative Commons Attribution 4.0 International.

 ## What Licenses Can We Use